 10. Provide hassle free returns

 In many categories of products such as clothing, customers are unsure if the product will fit them.
 Hence they hesitate to buy such products online.
-Providing them the option to return the product in a hassle free manner could help overcome their hesitation and increase sales in the category.
+Providing them with the option to return the product in a hassle-free manner could help overcome their hesitation and increase sales in the category.

 The e-commerce platform you choose could affect the ability of your site to offer these facilities to your customers.
 So be extra careful while choosing an e-commerce solution.
 Talk to our experts to know more about a flexible and robust e-commerce platform that suits your needs.